Senegal Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In 2020, the country presented its first NDC (Nationally Determined Contribution) as part of the Plan Sénégal Emergent (PSE, 2012), which was built on the basis of its previous INDC (2015).
-Senegal commits to reduce GHG emissions by 5% by 2025 and by 7% by 2030 compared to BAU levels (unconditional target); its conditional reduction targets are set at 23.7% by 2025 and 29.5% by 2030.
+In its NDC (2020), the country committed to reduce GHG emissions by 5% by 2025 and by 7% by 2030 compared to BAU levels (unconditional target); its conditional reduction targets are set at 23.7% by 2025 and 29.5% by 2030.
 The actual reduction will depend on the availability of international support for financing, capacity building, and technology transfer.

 Secured payment by